 Another exciting change is the number of people RevOps attracts from varying backgrounds.
 He notes the increasing number of candidates from top universities seeking RevOps positions and the impact on the community.

 Brandon started his career in Financial Planning and Analysis because he wanted to be at the heart of the business.
 As part of this career path, he connected with CFOs but realized that was not a role he was interested in pursuing.
 Accounting is a large part of the CFO role, which Brandon realized made it the wrong role for him.
 He asked himself what he wanted in a role, which turned out to be identifying and solving problems and operations.
 After some soul searching, he met with members of the Qualtrics RevOps team, who walked him through how the RevOps function aligned with what he wanted out of a career.
 His finance background also fits nicely with the deal side of revenue, making it the perfect fit.

 Expanding your professional career

 It was great to hear from Brandon, who shared much about his professional expertise and thoughts on the RevOps community.
 There’s a wealth of knowledge for leaders to take back and implement in their teams!
-Connect with Brandon on LinkedIn or look at his company, Entrata.
+Connect with Brandon on LinkedIn or look at his former company, Entrata.